shohirose/eos/cpp/README.md

 ## Dependencies

-[GNU Scientific Library (GSL)](https://www.gnu.org/software/gsl/) and [Googletest](https://github.com/google/googletest) is used for unit testing.
-While Googletest is included as a git submodule under the `third-party` directory, GSL must be provided by users.
+[GNU Scientific Library (GSL)](https://www.gnu.org/software/gsl/) and [Googletest](https://github.com/google/googletest) is used for testing.
+While Googletest is auomatically downloaded, GSL must be provided by users.
 Using vcpkg, you can easily install and provide GSL with this library.

 ## Example of Usage